janogale/RESI/JS/Day6/loops.md

 ## Loops

 Most of the activities we do in life are full of repetitions.
 Imagine if I ask you to print out from 0 to 100 using console.log().
-To implement this simple task it may take you 2 to 5 minutes, such kind of tedious and repetitive task can be carried out using loop.
-If you prefer watching the videos, you can checkout the [video tutorials](https://www.youtube.com/channel/UCM4xOopkYiPwJqyKsSqL9mw)
+To implement this simple task it may take you 2 to 5 minutes, such kind of tedious and repetitive task can be solved using loop.

+- Loops are used to repeat the same code/action multiple times.

 In programming languages to carry out repetitive task we use different kinds of loops.
 The following examples are the commonly used loops in JavaScript and other programming languages.